-5. Feed (and Weed) the Garden
+6. Feed (and Weed) the Garden

 Once the garden is planted, it’s time to feed and weed!
 If you’ve tested your soil and prepared it with compost, this step won’t be necessary for a little while at least, but I do like to use this homemade compost tea to give the garden a boost.
 It’s a great alternative to expensive natural fertilizers and easy to make when needed.

-6. Be Ready With Natural Pest Control
+7. Be Ready With Natural Pest Control

 With organic gardening, many of the normal pesticides are off-limits, but there are still many great ways to keep the pests out!
 Check out this post for a variety of natural pest control options.

 Beginner Tip: Learn to “scout” the garden.
-Agriculturalists know that constant observation is the key to success.
+Gardeners know that constant observation is the key to success.
 Take your morning coffee out to the garden and observe what’s going on.
 That way you’ll catch any pest damage while it’s still small.

-7. Enjoy Your Organic Garden!
+8. Enjoy Your Organic Garden!

-There are sure to be some failures your first year organic gardening (or even your tenth!), but that’s just part of the package.
-Plenty of what you plant will grow, and nothing beats picking your own fresh produce from your own backyard garden.
-It tastes so different from what’s found in the store (a cherry tomato warm from the sun fresh off the vine … aaahh) and what’s more your kids will go nuts for their own garden produce.
+There are sure to be some failures in your first year of organic gardening (or even your tenth!), but that’s just part of the package.
+Plenty of what you plant will grow, and nothing beats picking fresh produce from your own backyard garden.
+It tastes so different from what’s found in the store (a cherry tomato warm from the sun fresh off the vine … aaahh).
+And what’s more your kids will go nuts for their own garden produce.

-Knowing where your food comes from (and what wasn’t sprayed on it!) is ultimately so satisfying and worth the small investment of time and effort.
+Knowing where your food comes from (and what wasn’t sprayed on it!) is ultimately so satisfying and worth the investment of time and effort.
 Plus, you’ll be getting that elusive time outdoors in the sunshine and dirt.
 Your body will thank you!